Safe space: Criticism

 In 2016, British actor and writer Stephen Fry criticized safe spaces and trigger warnings as infantilizing students and possibly eroding free speech.
 Frank Furedi of the Los Angeles Times and Candace Russell of HuffPost similarly stated that safe spaces contribute to echo chambers surrounded by like-minded people, insulating those inside said chambers from ideas that challenge or contradict their own.
 Other speakers who have criticized the concept of safe spaces at universities include philosopher Christina Hoff Sommers, and sociologist Tressie McMillan Cottom.

 In 2016, the University of Chicago sent a letter welcoming new undergraduates, affirming its commitment to diversity, civility, and respect and informing them the college does not support trigger warnings, does not cancel controversial speakers, and does not "condone the creation of intellectual 'safe spaces' where individuals can retreat from thoughts and ideas at odds with their own".

-Despite the criticisms, some academics have defended safe spaces practices.
-Chris Waugh, a PhD student at the University of Manchester, draws on the work of Jurgen Habermas and Nancy Fraser to argue that safe spaces do not censor or impinge on free speech, but are "subaltern counterpublics"—that is, alternative discursive arenas where vulnerable groups can reconfigure and reframe their experiences of the dominant, public sphere, with the ultimate aim of returning to the public sphere better armed to combat their oppression.
-Safe spaces, therefore, "represent an often clumsy—but still vital—attempt to create counterpublics for marginalised groups.
-These counterpublics serve two purposes; first, they provide spaces for groups to recuperate, reconvene, and create new strategies and vocabularies for resistance.
-Second, the presence of these counterpublics makes visible collective and individual traumas that disrupt neoliberal narratives of self-resilience."
+Despite the criticisms, some academics have defended safe space practices.
+Chris Waugh, a PhD student at the University of Manchester, draws on the work of Jurgen Habermas and Nancy Fraser to argue that safe spaces have been consistently misrepresented in the media, describing most discourse around them as superficial.
+Waugh describes the conflict between the use of safe spaces as one between a perspective that focuses on adapting oneself to a single public sphere, with an emphasis on resilience as a virtue, vulnerability as something to be stamped out, and harm as something that is answered solely by toughening yourself as a form of self-reliance; and a perspective that focuses on creating multiple smaller interlocking social spheres, where such spaces serve as a forum for students to produce strategies and language intended to help them to actively resist harm in other parts of society.

 Safe spaces in education are criticized for making students feel unable to express their ideas.
-Boostrom (1998) argued that we cannot foster critical dialogue regarding social justice "by turning the classroom into a "safe space", a place in which teachers rule out conflict. ...
-We have to be brave because along the way we are going to be "vulnerable and exposed"; we are going to encounter images that are "alienating and shocking".
+Boostrom (1998) argued that we cannot foster critical dialogue regarding social justice "by turning the classroom into a 'safe space', a place in which teachers rule out conflict. ...
+We have to be brave because along the way we are going to be 'vulnerable and exposed'; we are going to encounter images that are 'alienating and shocking'.
 We are going to be very unsafe."
 Developing from Boostrom's ideas, in 2013 Brian Arao and Kristi Clemens introduced the term "brave space" to replace safe spaces for learning about diversity and social justice issues.
 According to them, brave spaces have several characteristics: "controversy with civility", "owning intentions and impacts", "challenge by choice", "respect", and "no attacks".
 National Association of Student Personnel Administrators (NASPA) has proposed the term "brave space" to be adopted to replace safe spaces in campuses.
 Michael Wilson, the principal of Magic City Acceptance Academy, a charter school in a suburb of Birmingham, Alabama, called his school a brave space.